dasmithii/imp/README.txt

              field3 'Shut it, you two.'
          ])

-    Nested object literals are allowed:
+    Note that nesting is allowed:

       >  (def anotherObject [
              nestedObject [